spfuu/edomi-docker/README.md

 ```

 With this configuration the edomi web instance is reachable via http://<docker-host-ip>:42900/admin, the ssh server with
 ssh -p 22222 <docker-host-ip>.
-With The (optional) parameters KNXGATEWAY, KNXACTIVE and HOSTIP you can preconfigure some settings
+With The (optional) parameters KNXGATEWAY, KNXACTIVE and HOSTIP you can pre-configure
-for edomi.
+some settings for Edomi.
 Leave it empty to do this via the Edomi admin webpage.
-Keep in mind to set "global_serverIP" in Edomi (or via docker run script 'HOSTIP')
+Keep in mind to set "global_serverIP"
-to your Docker host IP otherwise the KNX communication probably will not work.
+in Edomi (or via docker run script 'HOSTIP') to your Docker host IP otherwise the KNX communication probably will not work.

 ### 4. Autostart Edomi Docker container